0mk1/blogpost-operator/README.md

-# kubernetes-python
+# blogpost-controller
-Programming Kubernetes with Python: Code and slides
+Part of "Programming Kubernetes with Python" talk